-Goal 2.0 Control and Prevent Waste of Groundwater Within the District.
+Goal 2.0 Controlling and preventing waste of groundwater

-Each year, on two (2) or more occasions, the District will disseminate educational/informational materials directed toward preventing the waste of groundwater.
+Each year, on four (4) or more occasions, the District will disseminate educational/informational materials directed toward preventing the waste of groundwater at meetings, by email, by a posting to the District website, publication in media or by other means.

-Number, annually, of two (2) or more occasions the District disseminated educational/informational materials directed toward preventing waste of water each year.
+Number, annually, of four (4) or more occasions the District disseminated educational/informational materials directed toward preventing waste of water each year.